murex/EventStormingJournal/_posts/2025-02-14-remote-event-storming-simplified-7-essential-practices.markdown

   teaser: "/imgs/2025-02-14-remote-event-storming-simplified-7-essential-practices/7-essential-practices-for-remote-event-storming-miro-teaser.jpg"
   og_image: "/imgs/2025-02-14-remote-event-storming-simplified-7-essential-practices/7-essential-practices-for-remote-event-storming-miro-og.jpg"
 variations:
-- TODO extracts from the post to regularly tweet
+- "#Remote (#EventStorming) #workshop #faciliatation essential practice 1: Split into short sessions #eventStormingJournal"
+- "#Remote (#EventStorming) #workshop #faciliatation essential practice 2: Regularly break out into topic rooms"
+- "#Remote (#EventStorming) #workshop #faciliatation essential practice 3: Assign collaboration roles"
+- "#Remote (#EventStorming) #workshop #faciliatation essential practice 4: Merge work with #SilentSorting"
+- "#Remote (#EventStorming) #workshop #faciliatation essential practice 5: Keep the board self-explanatory"
+- "#Remote (#EventStorming) #workshop #faciliatation essential practice 6: Make participants practice first"
+- "#Remote (#EventStorming) #workshop #faciliatation essential practice 7: Find a Co-Facilitator"
+- "#SilentSorting is one of the few techniques that work better in #remote than co-located #workshops #eventStormingJournal #eventStorming #facilitation"
+- In #remote, What is implicit must become explicit!
+As a facilitator, you must take the extra step to trigger collaboration that would naturally happen if people were co-located #eventStormingJournal #eventStorming #workshop #facilitation
+- "No one can stand a 2 days #remote #workshop.
+Instead, book short sessions: we recommend many 1h30 sessions #eventStormingJournal #eventStorming #facilitation"
+- The idea for #remote #EventStorming is to split it in short sessions and run each as an #OpenSpace #eventStormingJournal #workshop #facilitation
+- Running #remote #EventStorming as an ongoing #OpenSpace creates a rhythm that becomes the “pulse” of the #workshop #eventStormingJournal #facilitation
+- Small work groups make #remove #EventStorming better.
+Let’s go further by assigning explicit participation roles like the mobbing pattern or the #DelegatedMissions. #eventStormingJournal #workshop #facilitation
+- #SilentSorting is a recombining practice that does wonders in #remote #eventStormingJournal #eventStorming #workshop #facilitation
+- In #remote #EventStorming, strive for a self-explanatory design board #eventStormingJournal #workshop #facilitation
+- Intense #remote collaboration is something new to most participants, so make the participants practice remote #EventStorming #workshop techniques before actually starting #eventStormingJournal #facilitation
+- "\"All this #remote #facilitation might seem like more work.
+How will I manage it all?\" -> Get a co-facilitator or even many co-facilitators! #eventStormingJournal #eventStorming #workshop"
+- #Remote #EventStorming can become more sustainable for the facilitator because they can delegate much #facilitation #eventStormingJournal #workshop
+- #Remote #EventStorming can become more sustainable for everyone thanks to short and regular sessions #eventStormingJournal #workshop #facilitation
+- #Remote #EventStorming makes participants better prepared to running the next one by themselves #eventStormingJournal #workshop #facilitation
+- Keeping the #remote #EventStorming board tidy and explicit is an opportunity for self-documentation! #eventStormingJournal #workshop #facilitation
+- During a #remote #EventStorming, participants should learn reusable remote workshop skills #eventStormingJournal #workshop #facilitation
 ---
 _Here are 7 fundamental practices for remote Event Storming.
 They will increase delegation, reduce fatigue, improve documentation, and boost autonomy for any workshop._

 ![Screenshot of a virtual whiteboard with stickies containing the blog post title and the 7 practices: 7 Essential Practices for Remote Event Storming, Short Sessions, Breakout Rooms, Collaboration Roles, Silent Sorting, Self Explanatory Board, Practice Session, Co-Facilitation.]({{site.url}}{{site.baseurl}}/imgs/2025-02-14-remote-event-storming-simplified-7-essential-practices/7-essential-practices-for-remote-event-storming-miro.jpg)

-The [previous post]({{site.url}}{{site.baseurl}}/remote%20facilitation/why-go-remote-with-event-storming-the-surprising-benefits/) ended with a key rule of remote facilitation: “What is implicit must become explicit!”.
-As a facilitator, you must take the extra step to trigger collaboration that would naturally happen if people were co-located.
+The [previous post]({{site.url}}{{site.baseurl}}/remote%20facilitation/why-go-remote-with-event-storming-the-surprising-benefits/) ended with a key rule of remote facilitation: **“What is implicit must become explicit!”.
+As a facilitator, you must take the extra step to trigger collaboration that would naturally happen if people were co-located**.
 For example, you cannot bring beverages and food to the workshop and expect people to take some when needed.
 Instead, you’ll have to explicitly ask them to gather some at their desks from the beginning!

 Here are seven essential practices that make the implicit explicit when running an ES in remote: